 3. The California Labor Federation, AFL-CIO

-4. The Tri-Counties Central Labor Council of the California Labor Federation, AFL-CIO, including its local county chapter(s).
+4. The Central Coast Labor Council of the California Labor Federation, AFL-CIO, including its local county chapter(s).

 b.
 CCFT will, whenever possible, actively support the activities and call to action of each of its affiliates.

 c.
-CCFT will, whenever possible, send its allotted delegates to each of its affiliates’ conventions and to the Tri-Counties Central Labor Council’s regular and/or local (county) chapter meetings.
+CCFT will, whenever possible, send its allotted delegates to each of its affiliates’ conventions and to the Central Coast Labor Council’s regular and/or local (county) chapter meetings.
 The delegates will be elected and/or designated by procedures consistent with federal law and by this Constitution.

 ARTICLE IV: MEMBERSHIP